 Instructions

-- Set your Instant Pot to saute and add in sesame oil.
+- Set your Instant Pot to sauté and add in sesame oil.
 When the oil is hot, add garlic, ginger, and onions.
-Saute for about one minute or until fragrant.
+Sauté for about one minute, or until fragrant.
+2 tsps roasted sesame oil, 1 tbsp garlic, 1 tsp fresh ginger, ½ onion

-- Mix in the tofu and push all of the contents of the pot to one side of the pot.
+- Mix in the diced tofu and push all of the contents of the pot to one side of the pot.
+1 pkg extra firm tofu

-- Add the egg and scramble with a spatula.
+- Spray olive oil in pot, and then add the egg and scramble with a spatula.
 It's ok if your eggs mix with your tofu and onion.
-If you feel like a quick spray of olive oil would help you egg to not stick, go ahead and do that now :)
+1 eggs

-- Once scrambled, mix the egg into the onions and tofu.
+- Once cooked, mix the egg into the onions and tofu.

 - Add in rice vinegar, coconut aminos or soy sauce, honey, zucchini, bell peppers, and carrots.
-Allow to saute for a few minutes, until the veggies become soft.
+Allow to cook for a few minutes, until the veggies become soft.
+4 tbsp rice vinegar, 4 tbsp coconut aminos, ⅓ cup honey, 1 zucchini, 2 bell pepper, 2 carrots

 - Add chopped basil after noodles are cooked.
-Serve with cilantro, peanuts, and lime if desired.
+Serve with cilantro, peanuts, and lime wedges (if desired). ¼ cup basil, ½ tsp crushed red pepper

 Notes